mfikes/bocko/README.md

 # Bocko

 A small library making it extremely simple to play around with low-res graphics from Clojure.
-(As well as [ClojureScript / iOS](https://github.com/mfikes/bocko-ios).)
+(As well as from ClojureScript on [iOS](https://github.com/mfikes/bocko-ios) and an [HTML canvas](https://github.com/mfikes/bocko-canvas).

 # Usage